Andrea-Augello/Binary-calculator/README.md

 ### Setting the internal pull

+Each button is connected to a 3.3V power supply pin of the Raspberry, so, while the circuit is closed, the input pin will surely read a logical high.
-[...] floating value [...], so, even if a synchronous falling edge detection is set, random electromagnetic noise could trigger spurious detection events.
+However when the button is kept open, the rest of the circuit would be left floating and the voltage undetermined, so, even if synchronous falling edge detection is set, random electromagnetic noise could trigger spurious detection events.
-A common solution to this issue is the usage of pull-up or pull-down resistors[...]
+A popular solution to this issue is the usage of pull-up or pull-down resistors, by connecting a resistor to the voltage which should be read when the circuit is open, a well-defined tension is ensured.
+Since the Raspberry Pi CPU is CMOS[@voinigescu2013high]-based[@gay20173v], in this project, as previously mentioned, buttons are connected to the $V_{CC}$, and internal pull-downs will be employed[@artofelectronics].

-The Raspberry Pi 4 B has a different procedure to set the internal pull-up/down compared to the older models, hence two functions are provided for compatibility's sake.
+The BCM2711, currently only in use on the Raspberry Pi 4 B, introduces several changes on the GPIO peripherals, each pin has many more alternate functions compared to previous models, and there is also a different procedure to set the internal pull-up/down.
-The available documentation[@pi4_datasheet] does not show this change yet, however, by analyzing how some C libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio], one can gain insight on how to change the pull-up/down settings.
+The available documentation[@pi4_datasheet] does not show the latter change yet, it references a "BCM2711 Peripherals Specification document", which is nowhere to be found.
+However, by analyzing how some C libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio], one can gain insight on how to change the pull-up/down settings.

 In the models up to the Raspberry Pi 3 B +, the procedure to set the internal pull for the input pins comprised multiple steps: